isomerpages/bca-buildsg/_our-stories/Interviews/The Eco Building Enabler.md

 <p>A: While studying environmental studies at the Singapore Polytechnic,
 I took a module on Green Mark that piqued my interest.
 This led me to study environmental engineering at university.
-After graduation, my continued interest in building sustainability led me to join BSD, which provides green building consultancy.
-Sustainability has gained prominence due to BCA’s initiatives and climate change concerns, providing ample opportunities to deepen my expertise in the field.</p>
+After graduation, my continued interest in building sustainability led me to join Building System and Diagnostics (BSD), which provides green building consultancy.
+Sustainability has gained prominence due to Building and Construction Authority (BCA)’s initiatives and climate change concerns, providing ample opportunities to deepen my expertise in the field.</p>
 <p>A key part of what we do is to help clients and teams see the value of
 sustainability, and challenging conventional design approach.
 This requires